schopra6/Wikinlg/README.md

 ## Dataset
 TekGen and KELM can be downloaded from  https://github.com/google-research-datasets/KELM-corpus

-## How to execute the code
+## Calculating Score on noisy data (= Kelm or TekGen)

 In order to execute the code from this repository and get the results, the following commands need to be run:

 `cd Filter`

-`python calculatefilterscore.py --input-path <path including filename> --save-path <directory to save filter score> --save-filename <filename to save parent filter score>`
+`python calculatefilterscore.py --input-path <path to noisy data> --save-path <path to save filter scores> --save-filename <file containing scores>`

-Each line is an example as a json object with three fields:
+Each line in the input file is an example as a json object with three fields:

 1. triples: A list of triples of the form (subject, relation, object). eg. (Person X, award received, Award Y).
 If the triple has a subproperty, then it is quadruple instead. eg. (Person X, Award Y, received on, Date Z).